antoinediez/ICeShOT/README.md

 ## Licence

-The videos and the (modest) code can be freely used and modified, with proper citation, under the permissive MIT licence.
+The code and the videos can be freely used and modified, with proper citation, under the permissive MIT licence.

 **Authors:** [Antoine Diez](https://antoinediez.gitlab.io/), [Jean Feydy](https://www.jeanfeydy.com/)